Best Handheld Steam Cleaners For Fast Kitchen Hygiene

 If you’re looking at handhelds then check the water tank size and estimated running time per fill-up.
 Some only generate steam for very short bursts before you need to stop and refill – again the best steam cleaners hold the same amount yet go for much longer.

-Refilling may not seem much bother, but you have to wait for them to cool down for a good few minutes before you can safely open the top – even then, use a good thick oven mitten and take a lot of care.
+Refilling may not seem much bothered, but you have to wait for them to cool down for a good few minutes before you can safely open the top – even then, use a good thick oven mitten and take a lot of care.

 Unless you want to be messing around with extension cables, make sure the power cord is long enough to give you the reach you need from your nearest socket to where you intend to clean – I tripped over a lead on the vacuum once, not funny!